 The question with many is: Did the Lord teach His doctrine while He was here on the earth?
 Did He spend three and one-half years in His personal ministry, yet nothing He said or did was to be a part of His doctrine?
 If we cannot go to the teachings of Christ to learn His doctrine, then where can we go to find it?
-In the New Testament, the Revised Version almost uni-
+In the New Testament, the Revised Version almost universally translates the word doctrine, teaching.
+The word doctrine is from the Greek didache. "it denotes teaching."
+We conclude, therefore, that the Lord established His doctrine through teaching; His teaching especially.
+Since we have learned that we cannot please the Lord and abide not in His doctrine, and that His teaching and doctrine are the same, we cannot deny His teaching and please Him.

 How many times have we taught our children the importance of the teaching of Christ?
 For example, the sermon on the mount.
 In Matthew chapters 5, 6, and 7, comes some of the most appreciated teaching the Lord ever did.
 In this sermon, some of the earliest and fondest lessons of my childhood were learned.
 If one should take away the contrastive teachings of the sermon on the mount, claiming they applied elsewhere, and deny that such teaching belonged to the doctrine of Christ, such a person would not only violate 1 Tim.
 6:3, but also 2 Jno.
 9. If the sermon on the mount delivered by the Lord is no part of His doctrine, where would one go to find it?
 If it does not belong to the doctrine of Christ, then to whose doctrine does it belong?
 It certainly is not the doctrine of the Pharisees and the Saddusees (Matt.
 16:12).
 It contradicted theirs.
 It does not fit the doctrine of Balaam (Rev. 2:14).
 It could not be the doctrine of the Nicolaitanes (Rev. 2:15).
 It does not fit the Law of Moses.
 There is but one conclusion; it was the doctrine of Christ, setting in order the principles of His coming Kingdom.
 "And it came to pass, when Jesus had ended His sayings, the people were astonished at His doctrine" (Matt.
 7:28).
 These people were familiar with the law of Moses; to have heard it again would not have astonished them.
 The next verse shows that the Lord had the authority to teach His doctrine.
 Brother, will you take what the Lord says and abide in it?

 One final question: How can one abide in the doctrine of Christ, if he does not know what it is, or where to find it?
-If we deny His words, which is His doctrine. hardly could we abide in it.
+If we deny His words, which is His doctrine, hardly could we abide in it.